AjayvirS/artemis-phobos/README.md

 # Artemis Phobos - Minimal-FS Pruning Toolkit

+TODO: This readme is outdated, please stay tuned..

 This repository contains tools to automatically discover the minimal set of filesystem bindings needed by different build & test frameworks (Java/Gradle/Maven, Python/pytest, C/Make, Swift, etc.) when running inside a Bubblewrap sandbox.
 It also ties into our “Phobos” security policy workflow, turning raw binding data + per‐exercise overrides into a final `phobos.cfg` for secure execution.

 ## Goals